cozy/cozy-stack/docs/archives/konnectors-design.md

 #### vm/sandbox for Nodejs

-[vm2](https://github.com/patriksimek/vm2) is a sandbox that can run untrusted code with whitelisted Node's built-in modules.
+[vm2](https://github.com/patriksimek/vm2) is a sandbox that can run untrusted code with allowed Node's built-in modules.

 #### Mock net

 We can mock the net module of nodejs to add some restrictions on what it can do.
-For example, we can check that it does only http/https, and blacklist connection to localhost:6060.
+For example, we can check that it does only http/https, and block connection to localhost:6060.
 It is only effective if the konnector has no way to start a new node processus.